ngiuliano96/Challenge---Product-Review-Card-Component-v2/README.md

 ### Useful resources

-- [MDN Wev Docs](https://developer.mozilla.org/en-US/) - I used this to gain a better understanding of Flexbox MDN provides comprehensive documentation and guides for HTML, CSS, and JS.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/) - I used this to gain a better understanding of Flexbox MDN provides comprehensive documentation and guides for HTML, CSS, and JS.

 ## Author